Minevaria was not always there. At first, it had to be created.

 Shores and peaks

 In March 2015, Fritoeser performed a major terraforming operation in two parts regarding the southern and the eastern frontier.
 The first part focused on connecting the Minechen Channel east of Karolswiesen to the lake and making it navigable.
 In addition, the bay east of the Pflugspitze gained its present shore.
 The second part was the creation of a yet unnamed mountain range in the north east.

 In the meantime, Palando built on another piece of land, the western slope of the Hefenberg hill.
 The village Gschaid first saw the light of day.
 And Palando already made plans for something bigger...

 Noris and Augustus

 South of the mountains, Palando laid the foundation of the city Norberch in October 2015 when he finished the New Town Hall after building it for months.
 Until spring 2016 followed inter alia: the Kreuztor, the south-western part of the city wall and many buildings at the town hall square.
 The next milestone of the city was the imperial castle in the summer.

 However, Norberch was still cut off from the outside world.
 That's why the long planned "south expansion" was put into practice in August 2016.
 A road to the city was needed, so Fritoeser and Palando built one through the still undiscovered land between Cordonshofen and Norberch.
 Halfway, the village Gustlwörth developed around a crossroad.

-Not only the south and the south made progress but also Klenzing kept growing and the modernization of Minechen continued.
+Not only the south and the east made progress but also Klenzing kept growing and the modernization of Minechen continued.
 In March 2017, Norberch received an additional landmark, the Cathedral of St. Peter.
 Meanwhile, Fritoeser conducted research on a new realization of the metro.
 Moreover, the Klenzing Residence, first experiments with a survival map, an Instagram account and a new screenshot blog followed.